 To build a culture of empathy and validate its importance to your employees, law firm, and clients, your leaders must lead with empathy and expect it from others.
 It’s no longer enough to simply expect high-caliber legal analysis, writing, and advocacy while ignoring deficiencies in emotional intelligence and empathy.
 In today’s legal landscape, understanding and developing our employees and building a culture where people want to work is as important as the more quantifiable and objective skills we have historically valued.
 At all levels of our firms, we must reiterate that paying attention to the needs of others creates empathy and engagement, and empathetic workplaces have a competitive advantage in a variety of ways.

 Watch for Symptoms before Issues Arise

 When you approach others with empathy, you can perceive symptoms of deeper issues before things really “go off the rails.”
-For example, in today’s challenging world filled with angst, confusion, worry, and intense stress and pressure, overwhelm and burnout are two very real risks in our colleagues.
+For example, in today’s challenging world filled with angst, confusion, worry, and intense stress and pressure, overwhelm and burnout are two very real risks for our colleagues.
 Many people are working harder than ever and struggling to balance work and home life demands.
 Empathetic leaders can see the signs of overwork and burnout before they turn into attrition and disengagement.
-To do this, simply check in with your colleagues for a few minutes on a regular basis, gently probe to see how they are doing instead of letting them off the hook when they say “I’m fine,” show that you empathize and understand their struggles, and, where possible, brainstorm solutions.
+To do this, simply check in with your colleagues for a few minutes on a regular basis, gently probe to see how they are doing instead of letting them off the hook when they say, “I’m fine,” show that you empathize and understand their struggles, and, where possible, brainstorm solutions.